eshard/scared/docs/source/README.md

 It is mainly intended for non-commercial use, by academics, students or professional willing to learn the basics of side-channel analysis.

-If you wish to use this library in a commercial or industrial context, eshard provides commercial licenses under fees.
-Contact us!
+If you wish to use this library in a commercial or industrial context, [eShard](https://www.eshard.com) provides commercial licenses under fees.
+[Contact us](mailto:scared@eshard.com)!

 ## Authors